Frames Readymade Glossary

 This range is suited to artworks requiring more ornate, gilded or bespoke moulding options. -

-A coloured insert that acts as both a border and a barrier keeping your artwork from being in direct ocntact with glass.
+A coloured insert that acts as both a border and a barrier keeping your artwork from being in direct contact with the frames glass.

 Matboard borders are especially useful for fitting irregular sized works into standard sized frames. -